 and then follow with a parametrization as in Eqs.~(\ref{vs}--\ref{pi}), which will remain causal by construction.
-The matching densities are 0.277 $fm^{-3}$ and 0.563 $fm^{-3}$~\cite{S+A_2025}, we concluded that a polytrope connecting the chiral EFT predictions with a causality-maintaining parametrization has a limited range of powers.
+The matching densities are 0.277 $fm^{-3}$ and 0.563 $fm^{-3}$~\cite{S+A_2025}.
 We underlined that this scenario is fundamentally related to the softness of the chiral predictions.
 Therefore, the nature of the predictions at normal density have a far-reaching impact, which extends to densities up to a few times normal density.

 That being said, piecewise polytropic extensions are quite general and remain a popular extension method.
 We found that, leveraging the flexibility offered by Eq.(12) over a limited high-density interval, would allow us to control the maximum mass, whereas the causality-preserving pressure-density relation is a more practical tool (than piecewise polytropes) to reach super-high densities.